quesojeany/image-scavenger/README.md

 * Auto-Code Formatting
   * [scalafmt](https://scalameta.org/scalafmt/)
 * Developer Etiquette~ Would love more time to polish/cleanup the code a bit.
 Make it even more expressive/readable and concise with Scala sugar!
+* Build a lightweight ui in angular or react to call rest api
 * To be continued when I remember yet another thing...oh yeah, make this readme prettier. (;

 ###### Happy Hunting, Cheers!  ~quesojean